 The opal stone modern sculpture echoes the foliage outlines in the lower shaded roof terrace adjacent to the master bedroom.
 Displayed above a stainless steel plinth, the small-scale sculpture is enfolded by the fronds of Tasmanian Tree ferns.
 The podium's proportion and lightweight profile were tailored to add contemporary contrast, while reflecting daylight in the terrace's shade.
 Abundant Ligularia leaves diffuse sunrays through their translucent midribs, mimicking the artwork's contours with vigorous, crimson Leopard plant essence.

 on shad thames

-Over the last 30 years, Shad Thames has been transformed into a bustling centre of architecture, art, design and culinary hideaways.
-Countless logistic constraints formed comprehensive challenges when working here, within a limited access pedestrian zone, yet, Shad Thames' scenic river atmosphere sustains an inspirational buoyant location.
+Over the last three decades, Shad Thames has been transformed into a bustling centre of architecture, art, design and culinary hideaways.
+Countless logistic constraints encompassed comprehensive challenges when working here, within a limited access pedestrian zone, yet, Shad Thames' scenic river atmosphere sustains an inspirational buoyant location.
 We created a refined scheme to enhance our clients' visits in London, where an engaging design complements the dynamic views and zeitgeist of this Shad Thames urban terrace riverside setting.